 Ube Industries (UBE) participated in the drug discovery business in 1983 by establishing the Pharmaceuticals Research group in the R & D Department.
 UBE's first global R&D project has been conducted in collaboration with Daiichi Sankyo Co., Ltd. and Eli Lilly and Company for antiplatelet agent and has successfully brought EffientTMEfient ®(prasugrel) to market in 2009.
 Prasgrel has now been approved and launched worldwide over 70 countries by Daiichi Sankyo and Eli Lilly.
-In Japan, it has been developed also for cerebral vascular disorders in Phase 3.
+In Japan, it has been developed also for cerebral vascular disorders, and have ended Phase 3.

 UBE has researched a novel histamine H1 receptor antagonist in-house and co-developed with Mitsubishi Tanabe Pharma and obtained approval and launched as Talion® (anti-allergy agent) (bepotastine) in 2001.
 Bepotastine is now expanding its market as ophthalmic and nasal formulations worldwide.
 UBE has also researched and developed azelnidipine, a calcium channel blocker, in collaboration with Daiichi Sankyo and launched as Calblock® (antihypertensive agent) in 2003.
 Azelnidipine has further been launched as Rezaltas® in combination with olmesartan, an angiotensin receptor blocker.

 The present new drug pipeline in development is an therapeutic agent for glaucoma and ocular hypertension, DE-117 (EP2 agonist), found by UBE and licensed to Santen pharmaceuticals for co-development.
 The agent is now under late clinical phase in US.
 As for preclinical stage agents, multiple projects are now under research in fibrosis areas.